 Contact: firstname.lastname@example.org with questions or to set up an appointment.

 For general questions about the library and circulating collections, please chat a reference librarian from this page, or email email@example.com

 Special Collections and Archives support the curriculum and preserve the records of the Graduate Theological Union.
 The collections are dedicated to diverse religious dialogue, the Christian and wider religious intellectual heritage, the American religious experience in the West, and the ministries and missions of the Member Schools and Institutes of the GTU.

-Archives may be accessed Monday through Friday from 9 am to 4 pm.
+Archives may be accessed Monday through Friday from 9 am to 4 pm, when the viewing space is available.
 If you plan on visiting, please submit a request at least two days in advance to GTU Archives.
 Please indicate the collection and which boxes/folders you would like to view.
 Due to staffing limitations, we are unable to fulfill your request on the same day without prior notification.
 For additional contact and visiting information regarding the collections, go to Archives.

 To access our digital content sites, go to this landing page and follow the various links to the different sites.

 If you are interested in donating materials or funding for archives or rare books, see our Gift page.